Introduction: Simple Electronic Piano

 Electronics can make sounds very easily with just a handful of parts.
 Here's how to make a simple piano using a 555 timer.
-I designed and tested this circuit using 123D Circuits, and then built the real thing.
+I designed and tested this circuit using Tinkercad, and then built the real thing.

 Here's everything you'll need: